-Most visitors to Kruger Park in South Africa never see a wild dog.
+Most visitors to Kruger National Park in South Africa never see a wild dog.
 I was one of the lucky few who have followed a pack of several dozen along a dusty track in a 4WD hire car for several kilometres, until the alpha male turned right down a game trail and the others followed.
 I have yet to see such a social group of mammals again, and I doubt I will.
 They were constantly calling to each other.
 This enabled me to observe a strict hierarchy of females and males in perfect harmony, meaning dog wise.

 Doing What Wild Dogs Do